 The Electron Losses and Fields Investigation (ELFIN) mission is a space weather mission using three scientific instruments in a 3U+ CubeSat form factor.
 The spacecraft has two Energetic Particle Detectors, one for Electrons (EPD-E) and one for Ions (EPD-I), as well as a Fluxgate Magnetometer deployed at the end of a 75cm stacer boom.
 The science instruments were developed by UCLA staff at the Institute for Geophysics and Planetary Physics (IGPP) and the Earth, Planetary, and Space Sciences department (EPSS).
 ELFIN will explore the key mechanisms responsible for the loss of relativistic electrons from the radiation belts and will provide a unique perspective into modeling and predicting Earth’s radiation environment.
 ELFIN will spin like a hammer spinning head over handle every 3 seconds to be able to capture the full range of electron pitch angles.

 The ELFIN-STAR (Spatio-Temporal Ambiguity Resolution) option was awarded and executed in November 2017, which added an additional identical CubeSat.
-Having two satellites will help us build a more precise picture of electron behavior.
+Having two satellites will help us build a more precise picture of electron behavior by determining time dependence of these mechanisms.

 Many thanks to NASA’s CubeSat Launch Initiative, which has manifested both ELFIN and its twin ELFIN-STAR on the ELaNa-XVIII.
 ELFIN will be riding alongside NASA’s ICESat-2 in September 2018 on the last Delta II launch vehicle.